 The database includes a series of additional sales taxes that are purchasing agent specific.
 The prices $PQ_TSDD_D{c,h,r}$ includes these taxes $(TSDD{c,h,r})$ as ad valorem mark-ups over the price inclusive of VAT (PQCD) (CP4).
 Note how this price is household specific, which reflects the fact the additional sales taxes are agent specific.
-The final purchaser prices for households $(PQHD{c,h,r})$ are inclusive of carbon taxes $(TCARB{c,h,r})$ which are quantity taxes levied on the quantity of the commodity consumed not its value (CP5).
+The final purchaser prices for households $(PQHD{c,h,r})$ are inclusive of emission taxes $(TCARB{c,h,r}, TNOX{c,h,r}, TMETH{c,h,r})$ which are defined as quantity taxes levied on the quantity of the commodity consumed not its value (CP5).
+The nested utility functions for households also require a price definition for aggregate commodities; this is defined in the household block equations below.